-The grease filter should be removed and cleaned often; at least once a month.
+The grease filters should be removed and cleaned often; at least once a month.

 NOTE: Models are shipped for recirculating exhaust (To duct air outside reference the Installation Instructions book included with your microwave.).
 Some models have a disposable charcoal filter installed to help remove smoke and odors.
-Replacement filters are available from Sears by calling 1-800-4-MY-HOME.
+Replacement filters are available from Sears by calling in the U.S.A. call 1-844-553-6667, and in Canada call 1-800-469-4663..
 The charcoal filter cannot be cleaned and should be replaced every 6 to 12 months.

-Grease filters (Part No. 5304499583)
+Grease filters (Part No. 5304488377)

-- 1. Unplug microwave oven or disconnect power. - To remove grease filter, pull filter latch downward.
+- 1. Unplug microwave oven or disconnect power. - To remove grease filters, pull filter latch downward.
 The filter will drop out.

-Soak grease filter in hot water and a mild detergent.
+3. Soak grease filters in hot water and a mild detergent.
 Scrub and swish to remove embedded dirt and grease.
 Rinse well and shake to dry.
-Do not clean filter with ammonia, corrosive cleaning agents, such as lye-based oven cleaners, or place them in a dishwasher.
+Do not clean filters with ammonia, corrosive cleaning agents, such as lye-based oven cleaners, or place them in a dishwasher.
 The filters will turn black or become damaged.

-4. To replace grease filter, slide filter in the frame slot on back side of the opening.
+To replace grease filters, slide filter in the frame slot on back side of the opening.
 Push filter upward and lock into place.

 5. Plug in microwave oven or reconnect power.

-NOTE: Do not operate the hood without the grease filter in place.
+NOTE: Do not operate the hood without the grease filters in place.